alexk195/jtl/README.md

 ### Control code and Expressions
 There are three escape sequences used for controlling template processing.
 All of them use "@" character.
 If your JTL code starts, you will have the parameter `entity` of type `JTLEntity` already available and pointing to parsed content of definition.
 The control code types are described in following chapters.
+Control code is regular Java code which is injected into template processing.
 #### Single line control code
 The “@” character in jtl file is used for escaping into control code section.
 Put this character at the beginning of a line and this line will be control code.